wheevu/paper-jekyll-theme/_posts/2017-07-21-quick-start.md

 ---
 layout: post
 title: "Quick Start Guide"
-description: "How to setup and use the blog"
+description: "How to setup and use this blog theme"
-date: 2017-07-21
+date: 2025-07-22
 tags: jekyll
 comments: true
 ---